dyarbrough93/2D-HTMLCanvasGameHelpers/README.md

  * More can be added to the keyCode object
  */
 ```
-##Template
+## Template

-Template file for an html5 canvas game.
+Template file for a 2D html5 canvas game.
 Useful as a learning tool or to get a project up and running as quickly as possible. event_handlers.js is a dependency.